How can I obtain information about HLS?

 The faculty each year includes more than 100 full-time professors and clinical professors.
 It also includes a rotation of more than 40 visiting professors, and over 150 lecturers on law, professors of practice, clinical instructors, and professors emeriti.
 For an exact list, please see our Faculty Directory.

-The curriculum features more than 400 courses and seminars each year.
+The curriculum features more than 500 courses and seminars each year which you can find in our Course Catalog.

 Please contact the Registrar’s office at 617-495-4612 or visit the transcript page of the Registrar’s website to obtain a copy of your HLS transcript.